dmitrypol/dmitrypol.github.io/_posts/2016-09-29-roles_permissions.md

 ### Mapping roles to permissions

-To keep things simpler users can belong to only one client.
+To keep things simple users can belong to only one client.

 {% highlight ruby %}
 class User